-This BalanceFrom GoYoga mat was voted Best Budget Yoga Mat in 2019 by VeryWellFit.com, and you can get it for your freelancer here.
+This BalanceFrom GoYoga mat was voted Best Budget Yoga Mat by VeryWellFit.com, and you can get it for your freelancer here.

 This Bright Stone standing desk goes up and down with ease, can hold about 26 pounds and comes fully assembled.
 You can get one here.

-The VeriLux HappyLight is compact and portable and was voted Best Budget Light Therapy Lamp of 2019.
+The VeriLux HappyLight is compact and portable and has been voted best budget light therapy lamp.
 You can get one here.

 Cover image by Christine Sponchia

 Sabina Lohr is a lifelong freelancer turned entrepreneur who created World of Freelancers to help others discover how to work for themselves online and live the freelance lifestyle.
 She’s always really enjoyed the freedom that freelancing brings, including several years on and off of working online while traveling and living abroad.

 I would love a massage for sure, and books and mugs are always fun 🙂 Another idea could be a subscription to something that could help their business grow, like LinkedIn or a video editing software, which might reduce their expenses, encourage them to take action or show that you believe in them.
 On the other hand, giving them gifts that could pamper them, or ones they’d love but wouldn’t get for themselves, is also a great idea.

 Great ideas, Ayelet!
 You always have great ideas. 🙂